 This works ok but there are several problems:

-• Manual checking is highly error prone and subjective (e.g. is “amorphous” a quality or a shape?)
+• Manual checking is highly error prone and subjective (for example, is “amorphous” a quality or a shape?)

-Observation two: You can compensate for the lack of an automatic detection mechanism by internalizing a set of rules (a computer scientist would call this an algorithm) but the rule-based engine is likely to be less efficient and less accurate than the experience-based engine.
+Observation two: You can compensate for the lack of an automatic detection mechanism by internalizing a set of rules (a computer scientist would call this an algorithm) but the rule-based engine is likely to be less efficient, less accurate, and slower than the experience-based engine.

 How Babies Learn

-An adult learner, on the other hand, doesn’t have the luxury of spending 18 years building a finely tuned pattern matching engine.
-The adult may also not have a dedicated language tutor.
+An adult learner, on the other hand, doesn’t have the luxury of spending 18 years building a finely tuned pattern matching engine and probably doesn’t have a full-time dedicated language teacher.
 So the best way for an adult to quickly acquire language skills is to try to boil the language down to a set of algorithmic rules they can apply through conscious thought, usually with less satisfying results.

-This explains why, sadly, after studying French for a few years, I still don’t speak nearly as well as the average four year old in Paris.
+This explains why, sadly, after several years of study and pratice, I speak French worse than the average four year old in Paris.

 Observation three: Experience based learning leads to entities that “know” things more deeply, and more intutively than rule based learning.